RomanKryvolapov/resolve_test_tesk/README.md

 Simple RESTful Spring Boot application for managing user tasks.
 Each task has a title, description, due date, status and assignee.
 Tasks can depend on another task: you cannot mark a task as completed if its dependency is not yet completed.
-Data is persisted in-memory (H2) or in MariaDB/PostgreSQL (Docker).
+Data is persisted in-memory H2
 Includes unit and integration tests.

 ## Endpoints